Our canals and rivers provide homes for all kinds of plants and wildlife. Whether it is the water or alongside it, nature thrives on the waterways.

 Grassland and towpath verges can extend many miles along our canals and rivers, and support a rich variety of flora and fauna.
 Even narrow verges can be important oases for wildlife in towns and cities.

-Who might live here?
+Who might live in grassland?

-Flowery towpaths are important spaces for wildflowers to grow and thrive, which in turn attract a whole range of pollinators including bees, butterflies and dragonflies.
+Flowery towpaths are important spaces for wildflowers to grow and thrive, which in turn attract a whole range of pollinators including bees, butterflies, and dragonflies.

 Scrubland